Chelveston

 Chelveston is a small village in North Northamptonshire.
 It is about 2 mi east of Higham Ferrers and 7 mi east of Wellingborough on the B645 (former A45 road) from Higham Ferrers to St Neots.
 To the south is the hamlet of Caldecott and the settlement of Chelston Rise which together comprise the civil parish of Chelveston cum Caldecott.
 The population is now included in the civil parish of Chelveston cum Caldecott.

 History

 The villages name means 'Ceolwulfs farm/settlement'.
+At the time of the Domesday Book, 1086, Chelveston came under the manor of Higham Ferrers and later was awarded by the crown to different noble families.
+In the 1550s the manor of Chelveston was acquired by the Ekins family, who passed it down by inheritance until 1694.

 The last lords of the manor of Chelveston were the Disbrowe family, and the last lord, Lt.
 Col. Henry Edward Disbrowe Disbrowe-Wise CBE, who had inherited the title from his mother, sold off the last of the family's estate properties in Chelveston at auction in July 1919.
 Disbrowe-Wise moved to other family properties in South Derbyshire.
+Disbrowe Court in the village is named after them.

+Parish Church

-The parish church is dedicated to St John the Baptist and is mostly 13th century.
+The parish church is dedicated to Saint John the Baptist and is mostly 13th century.
 The north arcade is 1849-50 by Edmund Francis Law, a Northampton architect.
+It is a Grade II* listed building.
+Notable burials include Pollie Hirst Simpson.